-The following steps represent a minimal workflow for using Python with RStudio Connect via the reticulate package, whether you are using the RStudio IDE on your local machine or RStudio Server Pro.
+The following steps represent a minimal workflow for using Python with RStudio Connect via the reticulate package, whether you are using the RStudio IDE on your local machine or RStudio Workbench (previously RStudio Server Pro).

 Step 1) Install a base version of Python

-If you are working on a server with RStudio Server Pro, your administrator can install a system-wide version of Python, or you can install Python in your home directory from Python.org or Anaconda.
+If you are working on a server with RStudio Workbench (previously RStudio Server Pro), your administrator can install a system-wide version of Python, or you can install Python in your home directory from Python.org or Anaconda.

 Also, ensure that your installation of Python has the

 Step 2) Create a Python environment in your project